TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The column `partition` serves to define the partitions in the specified style.

 -   `specification = uniform`: Set the resolution to a uniform amount, i.e., a time block is made of `X` time steps.
 The number `X` is defined in the column `partition`.
 The number of time steps in the representative period must be divisible by `X`.
 -   `specification = explicit`: Set the resolution according to a list of numbers separated by `;` on the `partition`.
 Each number in the list is the number of time steps for that time block.
 For instance, `2;3;4` means that there are three time blocks, the first has 2 time steps, the second has 3 time steps, and the last has 4 time steps.
-The sum of the number of time steps must be equal to the total number of time steps in that representative period.
+The sum of the list must be equal to the total number of time steps in that representative period, as specified in `num_timesteps` of [`rep-periods-data.csv`](@ref rep-periods-data).
 -   `specification = math`: Similar to explicit, but using `+` and `x` for simplification.
 The value of `partition` is a sequence of elements of the form `NxT` separated by `+`, indicating `N` time blocks of length `T`.
 For instance, `2x3+3x6` is 2 time blocks of 3 time steps, followed by 3 time blocks of 6 time steps, for a total of 24 time steps in the representative period.

 The table below shows various results for different formats for a representative period with 12 time steps.